primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

         will be permanently available following the ``COMMIT`` statement.

     rollback
-        Denotes a premature end to a :term:`transaction` which reverses all the effects of the transaction that have proceeded thus far; the state established within the transaction is discarded.
+        Denotes the end to a :term:`transaction` which reverses all the effects of the transaction that have proceeded thus far; the state established within the transaction is discarded.
 In SQL, this is normally denoted using the ``ROLLBACK`` statement: